Indira Radić

-Indira Radić (née Subotić; Индира Радић, née Суботић; born 14 June 1966) is a Bosnian Serb pop-folk singer.
-She has established herself on the music scene of the former Yugoslavia and Bulgaria and sings almost exclusively in her native tongue.
+Indira Radić (née Subotić; Индира Радић, née Суботић; born 14 June 1966) is a Bosnian-Serbian pop-folk singer.
+She has established herself on the music scene of the former Yugoslavia and Bulgaria and sings almost exclusively in her native language.
 In the period from 1992 to 2015 she released 16 albums mixing pop, dance and traditional folk elements.
 This hybrid style, described as pop-folk, brought her success throughout the region with songs like "Ratovanje" that incorporated Indian elements.

 Early life

-Indira Radić was born as Indira Subotić to Bosnian Serb parents Živko Subotić and Rosa Radić in the village of Dragalovci near the Bosnian town of Doboj.
-She was named after the Indian Prime Minister Indira Gandhi.
-After finishing primary school, she enrolled in a medical school in Doboj before working as a nurse for three years in the Mladen Stojanović Hospital in Zagreb.
+Born Indira Subotić to Bosnian Serb parents Živko Subotić and Rosa Radić in the village of Dragalovci near Doboj, her staunch communist father named her after the Indian Prime Minister Indira Gandhi whose political activity he was reportedly fond of and inspired by.
+Her mother took care of the household while her father worked as a driver for different local publicly-owned enterprises along with being active in the Communist party's (SKJ) local branch.

+Upon completing primary school in the nearby village of Stanari, walking the 5 kilometre distance back-and-forth daily, she enrolled in Doboj's streamlined medical high school to which she also traveled from her home village on a daily basis.
+Already drawn to singing and entering various vocalist contests, the teenager considered secondary musical studies, however, since the nearest secondary musical school was 60 km away in Banja Luka, and, being in no position to move, she opted for the medical school due to proximity.

+Soon after graduating high school, she would find employment in Zagreb, working as a nurse at the Mladen Stojanović Hospital for three years.

 Career

 1992–98

 During the early 1990s, Radić entered a contest for amateur singers and was selected to appear in the final scheduled to be held in Sarajevo.
 However, this was cancelled as it coincided with the start of the Bosnian War in springtime of 1992.
 A few months later, Radić contacted the record label Diskos and recorded her first album Nagrada i kazna (Prize and Punishment, 1992) with the band Južni Vetar.
 After the release of her first album, she moved to Belgrade with her family to build a career.
 She recorded two more albums with Južni Vetar, Zbog tebe (Because of You, 1993), and Ugasi me (Turn Me Off, 1994), before releasing her first self-titled solo album (1995) on the record label PGP-RTS.
-It contained the song "Srpkinja je mene majka rodila" (I Was Born By a Serb Mother).
+It contained the song "Srpkinja je mene majka rodila" (I Was Born to a Serb Mother).

 In 1996, Radić met Saša Popović and moved to his ZaM production team where she recorded three albums.
 First of these was Krug (Circle), which elevated her image.
 It was followed by Izdajnik (Traitor, 1997) and award-winning Voliš li me ti (Do You Love Me, 1998), which provided Radić with many successful performances and tours.